virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Virginia Traffic Court Records?

 Traffic court records may be found online, on the district court’s website or on third-party websites.
-It is also possible for the public to gain access to physical court records by applying at the court clerk’s office, where all such records are stored.
+It is also possible for the public to gain access to physical court records by applying at the court clerk’s office, where such records are stored.
 To view or obtain these court records from any court, the applicant may visit the court clerk’s office to make the request.
-It is possible for the applicant to view the files, but fees may be charged if copies will be required.
+It is possible for the applicant to view the files, but fees may be charged if copies may be required.

 Publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
-To find a record using the search engines on these sites, interested parties must provide:
+To find a record using the search engines on these sites, interested parties may provide:

 • The name of someone involved, providing it is not a juvenile